Pandapip1/SelectAnyNumberRounds/README.md

 [^3]: Reported by user.
 Tries to create and display endless "BU" cards once continue is picked: ![Provided screenshot](https://media.discordapp.net/attachments/1095772439172091935/1096163350527881226/image.png)

 [^4]: When the timer runs out, you pick a random card and the timer goes away.
 However, if it was not the continue card, you can continue picking cards.
-Potentially fixed by X.
+Potentially fixed by 86d879f4aa6de4de43633c0db9e8109bf63e1fa7